University of Hertfordshire: Art collection

-The University of Hertfordshire holds over 450 artworks in its art collection.
+The University of Hertfordshire holds over 500 artworks in its art collection.
 The ethos of the UH Art Collection is to present modern and contemporary art in places where people study, work and visit.
 This reflects the University of Hertfordshire's determination to provide not only an attractive education setting but also one which will inform, enlighten and enhance the life of its students, staff and the local community.
 The UH Art Collection was established in 1952, as part of Hertfordshire Country Council's commitment to the post-war programme.
 The collection has a diverse portfolio including photography, textile, ceramics, sculpture, mixed media and works by Ben Nicholson, Barbara Hepworth, Andy Goldsworthy, Alan Davie, and Diane MacLean.

-Park and Ride
+Transportation

 Hertfordshire operates a regular shuttle bus service, Park and Ride, which connects 800 parking spaces at Angerland Common with its College Lane and de Havilland Campus facilities.
 The scheme started in 2006, when it is initially provided with the 700-car facility at Angerland Common, off South Way, Hatfield, in a bid to get cars off surrounding roads.